 Thanyapura, Sports and Spiritual Wellness

-Type A traveler?
-If your not just interested on Phuket for lazing in alounge chair or spending nights in the crowded dance clubs, then Phuket’s highly acclaimed Thanyapura may be to your liking.
-It’s claimed to be Asia’s very first and only integrated sports and leisure facility catering to both professional athletes as well as amateur sports enthusiasts.
+High-energy traveler?
+If your not just interested on Phuket for lazing in a lounge chair then Phuket’s highly acclaimed Thanyapura may be to your liking.
+Asia’s very first integrated sports and leisure facility catering to both professional athletes as well as amateur sports enthusiasts.
 Situated on a huge 57-acre plot just about 15 minutes drive from the international airport, the super modern facility comprises the dedicated Thanyapura Sports and Leisure Club (TSLC) with an award-winning organic food restaurant and a 77-room sports hotel, the Thanyapura Mind Centre (TMC) encompassing a secluded and very quiet 38-room retreat hotel, the Thanyapura Integrative Health Centre (TIHC), and Phuket International Academy Day School (PIADS) attended by the offspring of Phuket’s wealthy expatriate community.

 TSLC has an Olympic-size swimming pool, a training pool, several tennis, basketball and volleyball courts, a stadium for field games like soccer, rugby or football complete with a surrounding soft-surface running track, and of course a fully equipped fitness room with all the latest training machines.
 Thanyapura currently also is the only facility in Southeast Asia offering a hypoxia chamber for altitude training sessions.
 A team of professional coaches are at hand providing cutting edge programs in their respective fields: triathlon, Thai boxing, suspension training, competitive swimming and any other sports discipline you can imagine.
 The lush and peaceful countryside surrounding the complex invites to bicycle tours, whether those might be for the purpose of pure leisure or competition training.
 It is not without reason that Thanyapura regularly hosts national sports teams and individual athletes from around the world, and chances are that you’ll be running into a famous face or two when spending your own vacation here.
 Meanwhile, the Mind Centre offers a slew of mind training and health programs designed to detoxify your body and restore its natural balance.
 All in all, Thanyapura is a heaven for anyone seeking a more active and healthy lifestyle while on holiday.

-Phang Nga Bay is a marine paradise ofs over 40 islands covering more than 240 square miles in the Strait of Malacca just off of Phuket.
-Originally a limestone range of hills that was in pre-historical times flooded by rising sea levels.
-The results are vaulting cliff spires called karsts, caves, and rock pillars in abundance.
+Phang Nga Bay is a marine paradise of over 40 islands covering more than 240 square miles in the Strait of Malacca just off of Phuket.
+Originally a limestone range of hills that was in prehistorical times flooded by rising sea levels.
+The results are vaulting cliff spires called karst, caves, and rock pillars in abundance.
 A sailing and kayaking are the ideal ways to experience it’s quiet waters and stunning views.
 Both forests and waters support an almost uncountable variety of wild life and many ocean species visit the plankton rich waters to spawn.

 Yet Phuket is of course not exclusively a sports and meditation retreat, but thanks to an incredibly broad array of interesting tourist attractions does cater to any type of vacationer for spending those few precious weeks in a meaningful manner.
 We’ve already mentioned the beach and water-based activities, but as a fully fledged international travel destination, the island of course has a lot more to see and do.